Seetal has eight years of experience in cases involving:

 - Non-Molestation Orders/ Injunctions

 - Committal Proceedings

-Seetal has represented numerous clients in cases involving domestic abuse, drug or alcohol misuse and has an understanding of the sensitive nature of such issues and the impact this has on families experiencing such difficulties.
+Seetal qualified in 2009.
+She has represented numerous clients in cases involving domestic abuse, drug or alcohol misuse and has an understanding of the sensitive nature of such issues and the impact this has on families experiencing such difficulties.

 During the years of practice, Seetal has represented fathers, mothers and grandparents in cases involving contact and residence and is committed to undertaking both private and Legal Aid work.

 Seetal also specialises in divorces involving an international element where one spouse lives abroad and there may be difficulty in effecting service of documentation.

 In addition to this, Seetal has considerable experience in dealing with Asian cases involving cultural issues, having worked closely with Women's refuges in the Midlands for a number of years.

 Click here to link to Seetal's practice website.

 Scott-Moncrieff’s Nottingham-based family law solicitor Seetal Missan has produced a special webinar to educate fellow solicitors on the law applying to foreign marriages in the UK.